DisnakeDev/disnake/docs/api.rst

     Called when a :class:`Member` updates their profile.

-    This is called when one or more of the following things change:
+    This is called when one or more of the following things change, but is not limited to:

     - nickname
     - roles
     - pending
     - timeout
+    - guild specific avatar

     This requires :attr:`Intents.members` to be enabled.